BorisBesker/Django_app/README.md

 If you want to run a subset of your tests you can do so by specifying the full dot path to the package(s), module, TestCase subclass or method:

-`python3 manage.py test accounts.tests`   # Run the specified package tests (django application)
+`python manage.py test accounts.tests`   # Run the specified package tests (django application)

-`python3 manage.py test accounts.tests.test_integration`  # Run the specified module integration tests
+`python manage.py test accounts.tests.test_integration`  # Run the specified module integration tests

-`python3 manage.py test accounts.tests.test_integration.LoginViewTest` # Run the specified class
+`python manage.py test accounts.tests.test_integration.LoginViewTest` # Run the specified class

-`python3 manage.py test accounts.tests.test_integration.LoginViewTest.test_login_view_url_exists`  # Run the specified
+`python manage.py test accounts.tests.test_integration.LoginViewTest.test_login_view_url_exists`  # Run the specified
 method